![]() |

 brother of Jesus the so-called Christ, whose name was James, together with some others, and having accused them as law-breakers,

+he delivered them over to be stoned.
 While Origen refers to this passage in his Commentary on Matthew

 10.17, this remains inconclusive.
 The fact that the passage was referenced by Origen around 200 is not evidence for the authenticity